Anthony Joshua’s body transformation from a skinny Nigerian kid to a two-time heavyweight champion is incredible.

 The Watford striker is gearing up for a rematch with the Ukrainian southpaw, who dominated their Tottenham encounter.

-The fight was supposed to take place in late March, but it has been moved to April.
+The fight was originally scheduled for late March, but it has been rescheduled for April.

-“I think April is realistic for that fight,” promoter Eddie Hearn recently stated.
+“I think April is realistic for that fight,” promoter Eddie Hearn said recently.

 “February will be here before you know it, and these fights require a lot of planning.”